Welcome to the shameless self-promotion page.

 1986 Took a group from the wushu centre to attend seminars at the Beijing College of Physical Education.

 "Coaching Wushu", 1989.
 A coach's aid to wushu, includes coaching children, medical issues, basic biomechanics, training principles and practices, and a section on elite athletes.
 Fifty copies of this were printed, and they are scattered about the bookshelves of wushu coaches I know.
-In 2009 I edited it, found the old photos, and made available as e-book.
+In 2009 I edited it, found the old photos, and made it available as pdf e-book.

 MENTION IN PUBLICATIONS (that I am aware of)